jschnab/systems_design/pastebin/README.md

 servers).
 A drawback of local caching is the inability to scale web and caching applications independently.
 Maintaining a separate cache cluster would be more work, but also more cost-efficient because the infrastructure can match application needs better.
-We will err on the side of flexibility and deploy dedicated caching servers.
-We start with t3.xlarge EC2 instances that have 4 vCPUs and 16 GB of memory and 50 GB gp3 SSD disks, placed in an autoscaling group that maintains two instances at alltimes.
-We configure one instance to be a replica of the other and can become the new primary if the other instance fails.
+We will err on the side of simplicity and run the cache service locally on web servers.
+The cache is not consistent across servers but this is not a critical issue, there will be simply more cache misses than if the cache was replicated.

 The following Redis configuration parameters are used: